hypergraphql/hypergraphql/README.md

 ## Demo

-A live demo of the HyperGraphQL server configured as in this repository is available at: [http://hypergraphql.org/graphiql](http://hypergraphql.org/graphiql)
+A live demo of the HyperGraphQL server, configured as in this repository, is available at: [http://hypergraphql.org/graphiql](http://hypergraphql.org/graphiql)

 You can also try the following predefined queries: